Parameterised Complexity of Propositional Inclusion and Independence Logic: Introduction

-Parameterised complexity is a widely studied subarea of complexity theory.
-The motivation being that it provides a deeper analysis than the classical complexity theory by providing further insights in to the source of intractability.
+The complexity landscape of the classical (non-parameterized) decision problems --- satisfiability, validity, and model checking --- is well mapped in the propositional and modal team semantics setting (see \cite[page 627]{HellaKMV19} for an overview).
+Parameterized complexity theory, pioneered by Downey and Fellows \cite{DBLP:series/txcs/DowneyF13}, is a widely studied subarea of complexity theory.
+The motivation being that it provides a deeper analysis than the classical complexity theory by providing further insights into the source of intractability.
 The idea here is to identify meaningful parameters of inputs such that fixing those makes the problem tractable.
 One example of a fruitful parameter is the treewidth of a graph.
-A parameterised problem (PP) is called fixed parameter tractable, or in $\FPT$ for short, if for a given input $x$ with parameter $k$, the inclusion of $x$ in PP can be decided in time $f(k)\cdot p(|x|)$ for some computable function $f$ and polynomial $p$.
-That is, for each fixed value of $k$ the problem is tractable in the classical sense of tractability (in $\Ptime$).
-If, on the other hand, PP is solvable in time $p(|x|)^{f(k)}$, then PP lies in the parameterised complexity class $\XP$.
-It is still true that for each fixed value of $k$, PP is in $\Ptime$, but the degree of the polynomial now depends on the parameter $k$.
-Consequently, one desires for $\FPT$-run time for the problem at hand.
-Moreover, $\FPT\subsetneq \XP$ \cite{DBLP:series/txtcs/FlumG06} and in between the two classes, there exists a presumably infinite hierarchy of classes, the so-called $\complClFont{W}$-hierarchy: $\FPT\subseteq \W1\subseteq \W2 \subseteq \ldots \subseteq \para\NP$.
-The $\complClFont{W}$-hierarchy intuitively measures the degree of hardness of a problem under the given parameterisation.
-The class $\para\NP$ consists of problems decidable in time $f(k)\cdot p(|x|)$ on a nondeterministic machine.
+A parameterized problem (PP) is called fixed parameter tractable, or in $\FPT$ for short, if for a given input $x$ with parameter $k$, the membership of $x$ in PP can be decided in time $f(k)\cdot p(|x|)$ for some computable function $f$ and polynomial $p$.
+That is, for each fixed value of $k$ the problem is tractable in the classical sense of tractability (in $\Ptime$), and the degree of the polynomial is independent of the parameter.
+The class $\para\NP$ consists of problems decidable in time $f(k)\cdot p(|x|)$ on a non-deterministic machine.

+In the propositional team semantics setting, the study of parameterized complexity was initiated by Meier and Reinbold \cite{MeierR18} in the context of parameterized enumeration problems, and by Mahmood and Meier \cite{jpdl} in the context of classical decision problems, for $\PDL$.
+In the first-order team semantics setting, Kontinen~et~al. \cite{KontinenMM22} studied parameterized model checking of dependence and independence logic, and in \cite{kmmv23} introduced the \emph{weighted-definability} problem for dependence, inclusion and independence logic thereby establishing a connection with the parameterized complexity classes in the well-known \emph{\W{}-hierarchy}.